Handling Anti-Bot Protection

 • IP reputation: Data centers and known proxy IPs get blocked

-• TLS fingerprinting: Each HTTP client has a unique TLS signature
+• Wire fingerprinting: Each HTTP client has a unique handshake signature that sites can detect

 • Browser fingerprinting: JavaScript checks for headless browser indicators